 Quilting sewing machines

 If you want to start quilting, you’ll need a quilting sewing machine.
-There are several different models available, so you can find one that fits your needs and budget.
+Several different models are available, so you can find one that fits your needs and budget.
 Quilting sewing machines can be expensive, but they are worth the investment if you quilt regularly.

 Key features for quilting sewing machines: Wider throat space (7″ min), Free motion quilting ready, Heavy-duty feel, and strong engine.